 |Pet-Friendly||Medium to High|

 History of the LaPerm

-After about eight weeks, the kitten started to grow soft, wavy hair all over her body.
-Obviously, she was named Curly.
-After Curly had matured—and the owners got to know her sweet, docile personality—she had a litter of five tabby kittens.
+After about eight weeks, the kitten started to grow soft, wavy hair all over its body.
+Not surprisingly, it was named Curly.
+After Curly had matured—and the owners got to know its sweet, docile personality—it had a litter of five tabby kittens.
 Those kittens, too, were born completely bald, but developed soft, curly coats a few months after birth.